Tenganan Village in East Bali

+There are some versions of story telling us the history of Tenganan Village.
+Some say that the word Tenganan was derived from the word "tengah" or "ngatengahang" which means, "move to the inner area".
+This derivation of word was having a relation with the movement of the villagers from the seaside to a rural area, in which the position of this village is in the middle of hills, which are western hill (Kauh Hill) and eastern hill (Kangin Hill).
+Another version reveals that the people of Tenganan came from Peneges village, located in Gianyar, precisely near Bedahulu.
 Based on the folklore, once upon a time Bedahulu King lost one of his horses.
 The people looked for it to the east and the horse was finally found dead by Ki Patih Tunjung Biru, the King's right hand.
 For his loyalty, the King finally gave Ki Patih Tunjung Biru an authority to govern the land as far as the aroma of the carrion of the horse can be smelled.
 Ki Patih was an intelligent person, so he cut the carrion into pieces and spread it as far as he could.
 Thus he received a quite large area.

-Tenganan Village Layout
+Tenganan Village Layout ?

-Houses in Tenganan Pegringsingan village were built on either side of the north to the south concourse with their doors opening on to it.
+Houses in Tenganan village are built on either side of the north to the south concourse with their doors opening on to it.
 The entrances of the houses are narrow, only allowing one person to enter or leave at any one time.
 One enters the village through the gate on the southern end.
 On either side of the entrance are two small temples.

-Rites and Rituals
+Rites and Rituals in Tenganan Village

 Many of the life-cycle rituals of the Tengananes are similar to those of the Balinese in general, but have subtle differences.
 Some ceremonies are unique.
 One of the distinguishing features is the use of geringsing.
 By virtue of their magical qualities geringsing are not only capable of keeping impurities and danger out of the village, but also shield and protect humans from baleful influences during rites of passage as they transition from one phase of life to the next.